Standard C++ Modules

 How to produce BMIs

-Also we could use -fmodule-header={user,system} option to produce the BMI for header units which has suffix like .h or .hh.
-The value of -fmodule-header means the user search path or the system search path.
+The -fmodule-header={user,system} option can also be used to produce a BMI for header units which have a file extension like .h or .hh.
+The argument to -fmodule-header specifies either the user search path or the system search path.
 The default value for -fmodule-header is user.
-For example,
+For example:

 // foo.h